Ranjit-Singh-786/Data-Visualization-with-python-libraries/README.md

-# Data visualization by using different kind of library of python
+# Data visualization by using different kind of libraries of python

 # matplotlib-and-seaborn-plotly-cufflinks-beginer-to-advance
 matplotlib & Seaborn
-in this repository, i will cover up all the chart of matplotlib &amp; Seaborn ,and guys trust me ,all concept of matplotlib and Seaborn , beginners to adavance,. i has completed in this repository !!!<br>
+in this repository, i will cover up all the chart of matplotlib &amp; Seaborn, plotly , cufflinks , !!!<br>
 in the matplot.ipynb all chart of matplotlib<br>
 <b>SEABORN</b><br>
 <b>1.
 Numerical data ploting</b>